tsawler/postal/README.md

 )

 func main() {
-	service := postal.Service{
+	// Define a postal.Service variable with values appropriate for your environment. service := postal.Service{
 		Method:         postal.SMTP,       // Method to send.
 Options oare postal.SMTP or postal.MailGun.
 		ServerURL:     "http://localhost", // The URL of the server (for backlinks in mail).